armand1m/terraform-gke-drone/README.md

 # Drone CI on GCP with Terraform and Kubernetes

-This is a terraform definition with some scripts to make it easy to bootstrap Drone CI into a GKE cluster with DNS management included.
+This is a terraform definition with some scripts to make it easy to bootstrap Drone CI into a GKE cluster.

+This will expose your Drone CI server in a public IP without TLS.
+Terraform will output the IP for you.

 The scripts can: